What is it?

 None specific required.

-- Grade 5 in GCSE English Language is preferred (you do not need to have studied history before)
+- Grade 5 in GCSE English Language.
+You do not need to have studied history before.

 Module Three – Greeks and Barbarians: Travel back to a time before Rome to study the world of Classical Greece.
 Use one of the first historians, Herodotus, to find out how the Greeks resisted a Persian invasion so large that its armies ‘drank rivers dry’.
 Analyse Athens in the aftermath of the Persian Wars and how she high-jacked an anti-Persian alliance into her own Athenian Empire.
 Investigate the volatile nature of Athenian politics where political ‘spin’, manipulation and control was part of the world’s first democracy.
 Finally, assess how tensions and friction with her rival city-state Sparta escalated into a brutal and bloody twenty-seven-year war.

 Module Four – Alexander the Great: Liberator or tyrant?
 Hero or murderer?
 Investigate a period of ancient history when a young king conquered all before him.
 Follow Alexander’s conquests and his most famous military victories.
 Examine his generous and noble but ruthless character.
 Learn about his ambition to outdo his father’s achievements, his belief in his own divinity and why he murdered his best friend.
 Battles, executions, conquests and ambition…there is only one ‘Alexandros’.